 She realized in 2012, a 10 tons monumental stone sculpture, named “The Guardian of the Water” for the City of Boisbriand, Québec, Canada.
 This sculpture is dedicated to the protection of drinkable water resources.

 In 2016. she has been nominated as jury member of the 5th Qingdao Monumental Sculpture Symposium.
-She is Manager for Canada AIESM, member of R.A.A.V, chairman of the board of the Quebec Sculpture Council, member of ASPM - stone sculptors and Atelier 213.
+She is Elected Member of the Society of Canadian Artists, Manager for Canada AIESM, member of R.A.A.V, Chairman of the Board of the Quebec Sculpture Council, member of ASPM - stone sculptors and Atelier 213.